gogosphere/ggist/README.md

 ***ggistToken="$the token you created"***
 ***ggistUser="$your github account name"***
-***ggistPrompt="[Y|N]"*** # 'N' to skip prompting for "ready to paste"

-I'll be adding a few others over time like don't prompt before pulling fro paste buffer, alternative gist server, etc. I personally use my .bashrc file to manage all my environment so in it I have the following:

 ```
 export ggistToken="$the token you created"
 export ggistUser="$your github account name"
-export ggistPrompt='N'
 ```

 ### Installing